Home | About USIG | What's New | Events

 C. Gift and Inheritance Tax

-Inheritance tax or gift duty at a progressive rate is levied on the transfer of property to a German foundation, except that donations to domestic foundations that pursue qualified tax-privileged purposes are exempt.
-This exemption also applies to donations made to foreign organizations in cases of tax reciprocity (see below).
+Inheritance tax or a gift duty is levied at a progressive rate on the transfer of property to a German foundation, except when the donation is to pursue qualifying tax-privileged purposes.
+This exemption also applies to donations made to foreign organizations in cases of tax reciprocity.
 A complete exemption from inheritance tax is also given when the inheritance is passed on to a tax-privileged purpose foundation within two years after the succession.
-(See Article 13 section 1 No. 16 and Article 29 section 1 No. 4 of the Inheritance and Gift Tax Law of 1997.)
+(Article 13, Section 1 and Article 29 Section 1 of the Inheritance and Gift Tax Law of 1997.)

 D. Value Added Tax (VAT)